 - A weight that is 20% more than ideal body weight

 - Sedentary lifestyle

-- High blood pressure (greater than 140/90) or unhealthy cholesterol levels, especially for people with low HDL (good) cholesterol and high triglyceride levels
+- High blood pressure (greater than 140/90) or unhealthy cholesterol levels, particularly for people with low HDL (good) cholesterol and high triglyceride levels

-- History of heart disease, stroke, or peripheral artery disease
+- History of heart disease, stroke, or PAD

 - A close relative (parent or sibling) with diabetes